pashpashpash/SamsungCMS/README.md

 - [ ] Write a translator in go that translates ultra app configs to config.ini sections
      -  [ ] CURRENTLY BLOCKED: Once Michal gets back he will make a simplified version of the config (2 weeks?).
 - [ ] Write logic that pushes go-generated config.ini's to production (dev cluster)
+-  Maybe figure out country mappings instead of just operators...
+     -  [ ] Talk to Sergey about this.
 ##

 - [x] Built out golang restAPI that provides various data at /rest/{category} and /rest/ultra/{appID} in response to GET requests